 In children, signs of severe sleep disruption can include behavioural disorders, short attention spans, and poorer academic performance, all rooted in poor oxygen intake at night.

-What are the Causes of Obstructive Sleep Apnea?
+What are the Causes of Obstructive Sleep Apnoea?

 OSA can typically be attributed to a narrower upper airway and the repetitive collapse of the airway, which leads to low oxygen levels, particularly during sleep.